sridharjena97/Billing_System/README.md

 This application uses a number of open source projects to work properly:

 * [Python] - Base Interpreter!
-* [Tkinter] - awesome GUI library for python
+* [Tkinter] - An awesome GUI library for python
-* [ghostscript] - Awesome library for dealing PS, PDF and many more.
+* [ghostscript] - An awesome library for dealing PS, PDF and many more.
 * [VS Code] - An awesome source code editor
 * [Other-Python Modules] - Thanks to all opensource python modules used in this project

-And of course this app itself is open source with a [public repository] on GitHub.

 ### Installation